napari/napari/tutorials/multidimensional_dimensional.md

+**Under construction**

 # Napari nD Tutorial

 Welcome to Napari nD Tutorial.
 In this tutorial we will be covering listed topics about the viewer:

 - Ways to start viewer with nD data